Niue national rugby league team: Results

+IRL Rankings

 Women's Test Team

-The Niue women's rugby league team debuted on the international stage in the 2003 Women's Rugby League World Cup, in which they lost both of their matches.
+The Niue women's national rugby league team debuted on the international stage in the 2003 Women's Rugby League World Cup, in which they lost both of their matches.
 On 7 November 2020, they made their return to international rugby league, with a friendly match against the Tonga women's national rugby league team.
 The match, held at Mt Smart Stadium served as a lead up to the New Zealand Women vs Samoa Women.